lily-notaflower/Imdb-Movie-Crawler/README.md

 ## Features

 - **Simple User Interface**: Displays a list of movies with title, year, and rating.
 Responsive design that works well on both desktop and mobile devices.
-- **Dynamic Search**: A search functionality to filter movies by title, search, the app filters data and displays matching movies.
+- **Dynamic Search**: A search functionality to filter movies by title.
-- **Simple User Interface**: Displays a list of movies with title, year, and rating.
-Responsive design that works well on both desktop and mobile devices.

 ## Tech Stack